 The minimum qualifying age for a HECM is 62.
 If you’re married, only one of you needs to be at least 62.
 The younger spouse can qualify as a non-borrowing spouse.

-A reverse mortgage works in the opposite direction.
+A reverse works in the opposite direction.
 You borrow over time and pay it back in one lump sum when you’re no longer living in the home.
-You convert home equity into cash that you can use to fund your retirement.
+The idea is to convert home equity into cash that you can use to protect and enhance your retirement lifestyle.

 You remain the owner of your home and you’re free to leave it to your heirs.
-Your heirs can keep the home by paying off or refinancing the reverse mortgage balance.
-If your heirs don’t want the home, they can sell it, repay the reverse mortgage, and keep the remaining equity.
+Your heirs can keep the home by paying off or refinancing the loan balance.
+If your heirs don’t want the home, they can sell it, pay off the loan, and keep the remaining equity.